 The District's net position remains strong and reflects financial stability.
-There is a continuing trend of increased Development within the District and property values are at historic highs.
-However, the District is cognizant of the increased likelihood of an economic recession in the near term and the significant challenges that may come with that, including but not limited to a tapering of revenue growth.
-Further, in the nearer term, the District expects to see significant increases in insurance costs, pension and healthcare costs, and the cost of general of goods and services due to historically high inflation.
+There is a continuing trend of increased Development within the District and property values remain at historic highs.
+However, the District continues to be mindful of the potential for an economic recession in the near term and the probable tapering of assessed value and property tax revenue growth.
+The District also expects the trend of rising costs to continue, anticipating further increases in insurance costs, pension and healthcare costs, and the cost of general goods and services due to economic inflation.

-The District's primary source of revenue is property taxes, which are significantly dependent on property values, new development, and the sale of existing properties.
-The chart below shows the increasing trend in District assessed value and property tax revenue over the past 10 fiscal years:
+The District's primary source of revenue is property taxes, which are directly tied to property assessed values, new development, and the sale of existing properties.
+The chart below shows the rising trend in District assessed value and property tax revenue over the past 10 fiscal years:

 Residential parcels comprise about 89% of the District's total assessed value.
-The local residential housing market has been very strong for the past couple of years, as is shown in the growing assessed value and property tax revenue trends, but it is starting to show signs of slowing.
-In June 2022, the median sales price of a home in El Dorado Hills was \$945,000, a 3.8% increase from June 2021.
-While positive, this is a noticeable decrease in the median price growth rate from one year prior.
-In June 2021, the median sales price grew 36.9% from that in June 2020.
-In September 2022, the median sales price dropped to \$825,000, a 12.7% decline from June 2022 and a 5.7% decrease from one year prior in September 2021.
-Further, the median number of days a home stays on the market increased to 36 days in September 2022, up from 10 days in September 2021.
+The local residential housing market has been very strong for several years, as is shown in the growing assessed value and property tax revenue trends above.
+However, the real estate market is starting to show signs of slowing.
+The chart on the following page shows a flattening, or slight decline, in the median home sales price in El Dorado Hills over the past two years and an increase in the average number of days a home is on the market.
+In June 2023, the median sales price of a home in El Dorado Hills was \$890,000, a 6.3% decrease from the median sales price of \$950,000 in June 2022.
+Furthermore, 13 of the previous 15 months ending October 2023 show a decrease in the median sales price from the same month the previous year.
+The median number of days a home stays on the market has increased in 21 of the 24 months shown in the chart below when compared to the same month the previous year.

-The District's financial management continuously monitors and communicates economic trends, forecasts, and financial projections to ensure a sound fiscal position.
-Budgeting and spending is prioritized in alignment with the District's mission and the values of the community it serves.
+District management continuously monitors and communicates economic trends, forecasts, and financial projections to ensure a sound fiscal position.
+Budgeting and spending is prioritized to align with the District's mission, core values, and goals.
 The Fire Department is committed to maintaining and further enhancing its high level of service to the community.
 Part of doing so is ensuring the financial stability and longevity of the Department.

-The Board of Directors and staff continue to be pro-active in their efforts to keep healthy reserve balances and prefund pension and OPEB obligations whenever feasible.
-The District made deposits of \$2.25 million and \$1.02 million to its PARS pension and OPEB Section 115 trust accounts, respectively, in fiscal year 2021/22.
+The Board of Directors and staff continue to be proactive in their efforts to keep healthy reserve balances and prefund pension and OPEB obligations whenever feasible.
+While the District did not make any discretionary transfers to its PARS pension or OPEB Section 115 trust accounts in fiscal year 2022/23, there are transfers totaling \$951,865 budgeted in 2023/24.
 These transfers serve to offset the District's unfunded liability balances and may also be utilized to offset future qualifying pension and OPEB expenditures in the event of an economic downturn.